azmifauzan/aspri/README.md

 # Edit .env with your database credentials
 ```

+**Important Security Note**: We've removed all `.env` files from the git history to resolve GitHub's secret scanning violations.
+Please see [Environment Variables Setup](docs/ENVIRONMENT_VARIABLES.md) for detailed instructions on setting up your environment variables.

 ### 5. Configure Environment Variables
 Edit `.env` file with your configuration:
 ```env